 Choose from a range of creative, formal, business or fun templates to suit the occasion.
 Slides Carnival holds a library of icons that you can copy and paste into different slides, where you can adjust their size and opacity.

 Wix is great for designing your website.
 The website design platform offers a range of templated layouts that users can choose from.
 Layouts are categorised by industry, which allows website creators to easily locate design styles that fit their business or interests.

 If you have limited experience with User Interface (“UI”) design, we’d suggest sticking to the default templates provided by Wix to avoid confusion and difficulty.

 From the template, users are free to switch up the colours, typefaces and may include royalty-free images from the Wix library.
 You can even animate the elements on your website to make it more interactive for users — all this at minimal or no cost at all.

 Intermediate users with some knowledge of UI design may choose to play around with the elements in attempts to customise their website design further.

-If you’ve tried these tools but still find that little extra pizzaz elusive, reach out to us!
+If you’ve already tried these tools but still find that little extra pizzaz elusive, we’d love for you to reach out to us!